 I strongly recommend that you consider investing for your kids.
 Once you start helping them to invest their money, you can train them to invest the money they keep for the long-term.
 The younger they start investing (with your help), the more time there is for that money to grow.

 TRAINING ACTION: Set up a simple investment account (either in their name or share an account in your name), and help them invest their savings and talk to them about their investments over time.
+Check out our 3 step guide to opening an investment account.

 Rule 3 - Be Patient (Let your trees grow)